tibs/pyconuk2019-notes/old-slides.rst

 Guido being a keynote speaker.
 I *think* the middle one is the right year, I know I wasn't at 2003, and I don't think I got to 2005.

-ACCU is/was relatively expensive, so I'd only go for the a couple of days.
+ACCU is/was relatively expensive, so I'd only go for a couple of days.

 I got partially funded for 2002.